 It may also be used to diagnose the cause or severity of:

-- Poor circulation due to blocked or narrowed blood vessels
+- Poor blood flow due to blocked or narrowed blood vessels

 - Blood clots